austinolsen/project-3-austinolsen/README.md

   * Ruby on Rails
   * ActiveRecord
   * Bootstrap
-  * Amazon Advertising API through AWS
+  * Amazon Advertising API
   * Httparty
   * Crack

 #### Future Features

 * Sharing options - either by text or email

-* Groups - gift giving made easier with one stop shop and reserve gift options
+* Create Groups - gift giving made easier with one stop shop and reserve gift options

 * Secret Santa - Create a special group type that assigns gifters to gifties